 The trouble was that Indians hated working, so they had little money.
-Whites were always ready to give them money, in employment, charity or government welfare.
-Despite this many Indians succumbed to alcoholism, drugs, and crime, and have been lagging behind on government handouts ever since.
+Whites were always ready to give them money, in employment, charity, or government welfare.
+Despite this, many Indians succumbed to alcoholism, drugs, and crime, and have lagged behind on government handouts ever since.

 Many Indians went from Stone Age hunter-gatherers to modern-day welfare recipients and substance abusers.

-Unlike all the other tribes in North America, the white tribe refused to just go in and take what they wanted, ruthlessly.
+Unlike all the other tribes in North America, the white tribe refused to go in and take what they wanted, ruthlessly.
 They tried to be friendly.
 When Indian tribes attacked each other to steal land, women, and children, they had no time for consultation or discourse.
 Most would merely slaughter all the men and take the rest, then party all night to celebrate their new acquisitions.
-On rare occasions, there might be negotiations if both tribes were of equal size and strength since it would prevent either great losses.
-Generally, though, a tribe would seek out a smaller group they could bully and usurp, so there was no need for chit-chat.
+OOn rare occasions, there might be negotiations if both tribes were of equal size and strength since it would prevent significant losses to either.
+Generally, though, a tribe would seek a smaller group to bully and usurp, so there was no need for chit-chat.

 White Christians behaved and thought differently.
 Regardless of how superior their technology was, their first thought was to be gentle and courteous with indigenous folk they encountered.
 There were several reasons for this.
-Firstly, their religion told them to love their fellow man, and even though these natives were beneath them as far as they were concerned, they were human enough to deserve some kind of Christian treatment.
+Firstly, their religion told them to love their fellow man, and even though these natives were beneath them as far as they were concerned, they were human enough to deserve some Christian treatment.
 Secondly, they were aware that natives were capable of killing with their primitive weapons, and what was the point of losing good men?
 They knew from the written words of other explorers that indigenous peoples were often friendly when treated nicely.
 Finally, those white men had old habits.
-The rule of law and the laws of war itself required them to be ‘gentlemen’ when it came to matters of military hostilities.
-In those days warring parties would meet on the battlefield and have a dialogue with each other before commencing battle.
-There were a set of good reasons for whites to not go barging in with cannon firing or swords slashing.
+The rule of law and the laws of war required them to be ‘gentlemen’ when it came to military hostilities.
+In those days, warring parties would meet on the battlefield and have a dialogue with each other before commencing battle.
+There was a set of good reasons for whites not to go barging in with cannon firing or swords slashing.

 So it was that when whites settled in North America, they tried to be genial and sociable with Indians.
 They attempted to barter and reach agreements.
-On occasion, they were attacked and responded accordingly.
-This eventually led to battles and wars, but whites were always interested in peace if it was achievable.
+On occasion, they were attacked and responded accordingly, eventually leading to battles and wars, but whites were always interested in peace if it was achievable.

 None of that is relevant since whites were quite at liberty, according to the rules of the land, to do whatever they liked.
 According to the native tribes’ own rules, the whites could have come in violently and killed every last Indian, or made slaves out of them, as this was the tradition of Indians going back millennia.

 Notice today that no Indian tribe complains about the many tens of thousands, if not millions, of its ancestors, who were murdered or enslaved by other Indian tribes.
 The Comanche were very fierce and would fight Ute and Apache Indians.
 They would torture them in the most horrible ways, skinning them alive, burying them up to their heads, letting the ants eat them, and scalping them.
-They would rape their women and children, keep them as slaves and take over their territory.
+They would rape their women and children, keep them as slaves, and take over their territory.
 Where do you see the descendants of Utes or Apaches complaining about Comanche?
-Where do you see any Indians complaining about the Comanche or any other tribe that murdered and enslaved so many of their ancestors?
+Do you see Indians complaining about Comanches (or other tribes) murdering and enslaving their ancestors?